Zed1921/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 file 12. a script that prints all possible combinations of two letters, except oo: Letters are lower cases, from a to z, One combination per line, The output should be alpha ordered, starting with aa

 file 13.  a script that prints a number with two decimal places, followed by a new line: The number will be stored in the environment variable NUM.

+file 14. a script that converts a number from base 10 to base 16.

+file 15. a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.

+file 16. a script that prints every other line from the input, starting with the first line.

+file 17. a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.